Lancashire Hussars: Second Boer War

 On 13 December 1899, the decision to allow volunteer forces serve in the Second Boer War was made.
 Due to the string of defeats during Black Week in December 1899, the British government realised they were going to need more troops than just the regular army, thus issuing a Royal Warrant on 24 December 1899.
 This warrant officially created the Imperial Yeomanry.
 The Royal Warrant asked standing Yeomanry regiments to provide service companies of approximately 115 men each.
 In addition to this, many British citizens (usually mid-upper class) volunteered to join the new regiment.
 Together with the Duke of Lancaster's Own Yeomanry the regiment co-sponsored the 23rd and 32nd (Lancashire) Companies, and the Hussars also sponsored the 77th (Manchester) Company, which served in the 8th Battalion, IY.

 The Imperial Yeomanry was equipped and trained as Mounted infantry.
 This experiment was considered a success, and all the existing Yeomanry regiments were converted into IY in 1901, the Hussars becoming the Lancashire Hussars Imperial Yeomanry.
 When the Yeomanry were subsumed into the Territorial Force in 1908, the 'Imperial' part of the title was dropped.
-The regiment was based at Prince Albert Road in Liverpool at this time (since demolished).
+The regiment was based at Prince Alfred Road in Liverpool at this time (since demolished).